Business tips & ideas

 Follow these steps to create a POD store with Printify.
 Remember, you need a sales channel beforehand.

-1. Digitize Your Artwork
+1. Digitize your artwork

 Canvases, posters, and other print-on-demand products have specific design prerequisites such as available colors, print techniques, and measurements.
 Check Printify’s Design Guide for key requirements and get acquainted with our free merch maker to get the most out of your creations.